lgmarin/Flask-blog/README.md

 Develop a blog using Flask for learning purpose:

-* Work with a Web Application developed in Python
+* Work with Web Development in Python
 * Deevelopment of a full stack web application
 * Work with HTML and Bootstrap
 * Work with GIT